 Time is key

-To minimize the time between live-cell imaging and freezing, the Nano workflow comes with an intuitive transfer system that allows users to start the freezing directly after imaging, while keeping the sample under physiological control.
+To minimize the time between live-cell imaging and freezing, the workflow Coral Life comes with an intuitive transfer system that allows users to start the freezing directly after imaging, while keeping the sample under physiological control.

 - Capture transient events with a transfer that takes less than 5 seconds